 How to get there:

-From the South Australian side, the town of Ceduna is an ideal vantage point.
+From the South Australian side, the town of Ceduna is the ideal vantage point.
 Alternatively, for the ultimate road trip across the Nullarbor Plains, travel from Port Augusta in South Australia to Norseman in Western Australia to witness the best views you’ll ever see of the Great Australian Bight.

 Darwin